How to Write Marketing Proposals That Get Deals Done

 Whatever your goal is, the CTA should be the next simplest step toward materializing that goal.

-Marketing proposal CTA and contact slid
+Marketing proposal CTA and contact slide

 12) Terms and conditions, approval, and sign-off